notesofcliff/delve/src/home/doc/user/Getting_Started.md

 - Facilitate real-time alerting and notifications

 ## Basic Concepts
-Flashlight is built around several core concepts that enable its powerful functionality:
+Delve is built around several core concepts that enable its powerful functionality:

 ### Events
-Events are the basic unit of data in Flashlight.
+Events are the basic unit of data in Delve.
 They are stored in a database and consist of indexed fields such as `created`, `index`, `source`, and `host`.
 Additionally, events contain a JSON field called `extracted_fields` for storing information extracted from the event.

-Events can be created through the Flashlight REST API or via queries using search commands, either interactively or on a scheduled basis.
+Events can be created through the Delve REST API or via queries using search commands, either interactively or on a scheduled basis.

 ### Queries
 Queries are used to retrieve, transform, and store data.
 They can be ephemeral or persisted in the database.
 A query's `text` field defines the pipeline through which events are processed using search commands.